 Clearly this is far from ideal, particularly with increasing pressure from regulators concerning how the data held by third parties is protected.

-For example, both the GDPR and the CCPA can penalize a business for data being breached through a third party if it is not properly secured using a range of measures, including encryption.
+For example, both the GDPR and the CCPA can penalize a business for data being breached through a third party if it is not properly secured using a range of data security measures, including encryption and key management.

 Further, under the PCI DSS regulations, firms that deal with card payments must store these details in a different cloud to the one that contains their cryptographic keys, in case of a breach.

-Yet organizations can have all the advantages of using public cloud services while ensuring that their data is safe through generating and centrally managing their own encryption keys.
+Yet if organizations can adopt a centralized key management solution, they can enjoy all the advantages of using public cloud services while ensuring the safety of their data by generating and centrally managing their own encryption keys.

 Bring Your Own